m-gamao/health-dashboard2/README.md

 6. Connect the Edit button to the Medication Reminder Settings page.

 *Appointments Reminders*:
+*Story:* The User can see their current health appointments and edit the appointment or change the status to completed, missed, or cancelled.
+This then gets logged in the database.
 1. Add container for the Appointments Reminder section.
 2. Add header and logo in a separate container.
 3. Add edit button and functionality to #2.